-In Fes, you can opt for a riad, a dar or hotel for your stay.
-Riads come with gardens and dars are smaller and has courtyards only.
+In Fes, you can opt for a riad, a dar or a hotel for your stay.
+Riads come with gardens and dars are smaller and have courtyards only.
 You will find lots of options in the Fes medina.
 Hotels are located in the new city area of Fes as well.

 Other places to stay in Fes Morocco